Cover Art by Eric Harper

 by Antonio Rocco S. (Rocco Valentini)

 The comedian is a clown Whose nose is a pomander And whose circus tent Is a fumigation tarp Filled with laughing gas.
-N₂O The comedian is not an apothecary, He is a mortician.
+N₂O The comedian is not an apothecary He is a mortician.
 Irony is formaldehyde In a world dying from a lack of sincerity.
 The punchline is the time of death.
 N₂O "Lighten up."
 "Life’s too short to be serious all the time."
 "Learn to laugh at yourself."
 Laughter is the final sickening crack of the soul In a noose pulled tightly by a smile.
-N₂O Perhaps if more people died laughing, The rest might learn to live by thinking.
-No more Día de los Muertos, No more Memento Mori— Memento te vivere debere.
-Translation: No more Day of the Dead, No more remember that you must die— Remember that you must live.
+N₂O Perhaps if more people died laughing The rest might learn to live by thinking.
+No more Día de los Muertos No more Memento Mori— Memento te vivere debere.
+(Translation: No more Day of the Dead, no more remembering that you must die—remember that you must live.)
 Footnote: N₂O is the chemical formula for nitrous oxide, commonly known as laughing gas.

 Artwork Sourced From Pinterest.
 Artist: Unknown.